Aegopodium podagraria

 Aegopodium podagraria, commonly called ground elder, is a species of flowering plant in the carrot family Apiaceae that grows in shady places.
 The name "ground elder" comes from the superficial similarity of its leaves and flowers to those of elder (Sambucus), which is not closely related.
 Other common names include herb gerard, bishop's weed, goutweed, gout wort, snow-in-the-mountain, English masterwort and wild masterwort.
 It is the type species of the genus Aegopodium.
 It is native to Europe and Asia, but has been introduced around the world as an ornamental plant, where it occasionally poses an ecological threat as an invasive exotic plant.

 Description

 This herbaceous perennial grows to a height of 1 m from underground rhizomes.
 The stems are erect, hollow, and grooved.
 The upper leaves are ternate, broad and toothed.
 It flowers in spring and early summer.
 Numerous flowers are grouped together in an umbrella-shaped flowerhead known as a compound umbel.
-The main umbel is further divided into several secondary umbels known as umbellets or umbellules.
+This is divided into several individual umbels (known as umbellets).
 Each umbellet has 15 to 20 rays (pedicels) that are each topped with a single, small, five-petaled white flower.
-They are visited by many types of pollinating insects.
+These are visited by many types of pollinating insects.

 The fruits, produced in late summer and autumn, are small and have long curved styles.

-Distribution
+Distribution and habitat

 Aegopodium podagraria is distributed widely in the temperate zone of western Asia and the whole of mainland Europe.
 It has been introduced elsewhere, including Ireland, the United Kingdom, the United States, Canada, Australia (including Tasmania), New Zealand, and Japan.